 (FYI, for a married couple, in order for the judgments to attach to real estate, if title is held as tenancy by the entirities, both spouses must be on the judgment.
 See my blog on Tenancy by the Entirety)

 Now, when a person dies and there is real estate involved, the title company will check to see if there are any judgments against the deceased AND all heirs and beneficiaries.
 At the time of death, even though title has not transferred, all heirs have an interest in the property and are technically owners.
 So any judgments against the heirs could become a lien against the property.

 So what does this mean in the real world?

 After the homeowner dies, it is too late to do anything but prior to their death there are steps that can be taken.
-If there is open communication between Dad, Henry and Elsie about Elsie’s financial predicament, Dad can revise his will to create a clear path for the house to be sold.
+If there was open communication between Dad, Henry and Elsie about Elsie’s financial predicament, Dad could revise his will to create a clear path for the house to be sold.
 If the will is revised so that Henry is the only heir, Elsie’s judgment is no longer in play.
 All proceeds will go to Henry.
-How Henry handles things from there is between Henry, his conscience and his sister but the house can be sold.
+How Henry handles things from there is between Henry, his conscience and his sister but the house can be easily sold.

 Okay, that said, my last point…..